 Administrators and Approving Manager can delete the Expense Sheet by using the the Override Expense Sheet option.

 If you do not see the Expense Sheet when in override mode, check the filters to make sure you are viewing "Open" or "Rejected" Expense Sheets:

 Then click into the Expense Sheet and choose to "Delete":

 If you do not see the option to "Delete", that means the Expense Sheet has been submitted and/or approved, so it must first be rejected.

 An Administrator or Manager with the appropriate permissions may override a person’s expense sheet in order to make changes or to submit expense sheets on behalf of people who are sick or on vacation.
 The override permission gives an Administrator or Manager the ability to override single expense items, submit the expense sheet for approval, and unsubmit the expense sheet for approval.
 All of these actions are recorded in the expense sheet’s history.

-If you already know which Expense Sheet you want to edit, go to the Company --> Expenses page.
+Once the Expense Sheet has been rejected, you can find it by going to the Company --> Expenses page.
 From the Override Expense Sheets section, select the person you want to override and click "Override Expense Sheet."

-Once in Override mode, you can create Expense Items on behalf of your staff by following the instructions in the Tracking Expense Items guide.
+You can then edit anything about the Expense Sheet, as well as the Expense Items.
+You'll also be able to create new Expense Items on behalf of your staff by following the instructions in the Tracking Expense Items guide.